Vansitha/tower-defense/README.md

 ## Program Architecture

 Here is a diagram illustrating the program architecture.
+Diagram may not be clear therefore you may need to click on it and download as a raw file 😬.

 <img src="./diagrams/architecture.png" alt="architecture diagram" width="1000"/>